ROBERT SIEGEL, HOST:

 TAYLOR: Yeah, thanks for having me.

 SIEGEL: That's guard Jack Taylor of Grinnell College, who set a new collegiate for scoring last night.
 He scored 138 points against Faith Baptist.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.